Friday, October 30, 2009

 Virginia Beach, VA (USA)

-Had an early flight this morning - got a ride to the airport from guys at work (0700L).
-Made it through to the gate very quickly - so quickly that I had over two hours to kill.
+[CENTCOM Mission] Had an early flight to Norfolk this morning and got a ride to ZDFW Airport from guys at work (I paid the tolls for them).
+After getting dropped off (0700), I made it through to the gate very quickly - so quickly, in fact, that I had over two hours to kill.
 Spent most of it at the USO (very nice in DFW).
-Got on the aircraft on time but then sat for over 30 minutes (waiting on the pilot!).
+Just after 0900, I got on the (American Airlines) aircraft on time but then sat for over 30 minutes (waiting on the pilot!).
 Eventually on our way - but I had read everything I brought already (very bored all the way...).
-In Norfolk (1445L) my bag was ready before I got to the baggage claim!
-Got another ride from folks at work and was able to get food for tomorrow as well as visit some old friends.
-Spent the rest of the afternoon watching football until Ken called.
+In Norfolk by 1445L (over an hour late) but my bag was ready before I arrived at the baggage claim!
+Fortunately, I got another ride from the local squadron duty office, checked into the NAS Oceana CBH and was also able to get food for tomorrow's mission.
+Even better, I had time to visit some old friends.
+Spent the rest of the afternoon watching football until Ken K. called.
 Went to dinner with him and his son, Jake - at Jake's BBQ in Virginia Beach.
 Back at the room around 2100 - finished rearranging my bags before bed.

 Friday, October 9, 2009